 I’ve found the easiest way is go to the email program on that device, and click on the book attachment on the email.
 The device will ask if you want to open in the reading program.
 Just say yes and there you are.

 That also works with the iPad.
 Just open your email, click the book, and go for it.
 With my iPad it asks if I want to open the book in the Kindle app or in iBooks.

-I hope these tips help you find some great books to read for free.
+I hope these tips on how to get free Kindle eBooks from Amazon, Smashwords, and authors helps you find some great books to read for free!